 Do not use this as an excuse not to take an MOT though.
 Remember, you are still legally obliged to ensure your vehicle is safe and roadworthy.
 If you notice anything wrong with your vehicle, you should take it to be checked as you normally would.

-A quick reminder OF what to check before taking your vehicle for aN mot test
+Whaat to check before taking your vehicle for an mot test?

 Tyres are the main point of contact between a car and the road, so it is not difficult to work out why they are so important.
 An MOT test will check the general condition of a tyre as well as the amount of tread it has, so it is important to give them a thorough check.
 Make sure they are inflated to the correct pressure too.
 The legal minimum tyre tread depth in the UK is 1.6mm